General things to know about EVE Online before beginning:

 - if you have valuables to move, pay your corp/alliance pros or established groups like GHSOL or PushX or RedFrog and always use appropriate collateral

-- you can learn to haul yourself, but moving valuable stuff is decidedly not appropriate for new players with no sense of the various risks involved
+- you can learn to haul yourself, but moving valuable stuff is decidedly not appropriate for new players with no knowledge of the many risks involved

 - trust as few guides/tools/mentors as you can and test/validate if you're uncertain.
 3rd-party info/tooling, including my own, isn't necessarily correct or up-to-date

-- EVE Online came out in 2003 and is updated regularly, so lots of available information is outdated
+- EVE Online came out in 2003 and is updated regularly, so lots of available information is outdated. competent veterans often return and die due to ignorance of significant mechanics changes!

 - seek out guides/tools/mentors and learn as much as possible from them. this contradicts the above, but the point is: other peoples' ideas/tools can be constraints as much as catalysts